 No one likes cold weather, and walking in it can be an absolute nightmare.
 All pet parents have had to ask themselves at some point: Should I walk my dog in the rain?

-Whether you plan on walking to the local dog park, going on a shorter walk, or even going for a hike, we suggest you follow these top tips to make your rain walking as safe and pleasant as possible.
+Whether you plan on walking to the local dog park, going on a shorter walk, or even going for a hike, we suggest you follow these top tips to make sure that when you take the dog for a walk in the rain, they are still happy and content.

 Walking Your Dog in The Rain

-Ultimately, most of us have to walk our dogs in the rain at some point.
+Ultimately, most of us need wellies for dog walking as we often walk our dogs in the rain at some point.
 For many of us, this is a recurring thing during the colder, wetter months.
 Dog walks get colder, wetter, and our pups start to get a bit fussy.

 Some dogs do seem to enjoy the downpour and are simply happy to get out and enjoy the fresh air.
 You may have seen the odd dog in the rain that adores getting absolutely drenched!